Micuks/DistDiagDemo/frontend/README.md

-# DistDiagDemo Frontend
+# DBPecker Frontend

-A modern React-based frontend for the DistDiagDemo project, providing an intuitive interface for database workload management, anomaly detection, and system monitoring.
+A modern React-based frontend for the DBPecker project, providing an intuitive interface for database workload management, anomaly detection, and system monitoring.

 ## Features